TrineHusoy/Exposure_T2_HT2/README.md

 ## Exposure assesment from diet
 Establish the folders "Code", "Data" and "Results" in your directory and copy the relevant files to the appropriate folders.
 Open the R or Rmd code in RStudio and insert your work directory in the code.
 The data files will be uploaded and create a new folder under "Results" with the date of the day to store the results.

+# Statistical modeling (Rudolf)

+A statistical model was developed to describe the relationship between daily intake and excretion of T-2 and HT-2 over time.
+The model can be interpreted as a compartmental model with transition rates.
+The input data for the model included urinary concentration data and dietary exposure estimates.
+The urinary concentration data were assumed to be normally distributed.